CobayaSampler/cobaya/docs/likelihoods.rst

 If your external likelihood needs the products of a **theory code**:

-1. In your function definition, define a *keyword* argument ``_theory`` with a default value stating the *needs* of your theory code, i.e. the argument that will be passed to the ``needs`` method of the theory code, to let it know what needs to be computed at every iteration.
+1. In your function definition, define a *keyword* argument ``_self`` through which at runtime you will get accesst to an instance of the Cobaya likelihood wrapper of your function.
-2. At runtime, the current provider for theory code functions will be passed through that keyword, so you can use it to invoke the methods that return the necessary products.
+2. When preparing Cobaya's input, add to your external likelihood info an option ``requires`` stating the requirements of your likelihood.
+3. At run-time, you can call ``get_[...]`` methods of ``_self.provider`` to get the requested quantities.

 For an application, check out :doc:`cosmo_external_likelihood`.